Creede, Colorado

 Amethyst and Chance mines at Creede, Colorado

-David Moffat attempted to convince the other executives on the Denver and Rio Grande Railroad to build a spur line to the canyon to haul in supplies for the hungry miners, and to haul out the ore they were extracting.
+David Moffat attempted to convince the other executives at the Denver and Rio Grande Railroad to build a spur line to the canyon to serve the fledgling district.
 Moffat’s plan was rejected by the other board members, so he resigned his position and financed the spur himself.
 After getting back his investment and making a nice profit, he signed the line back over the Denver and Rio Grande Railroad.

 Creede after the June 1892 Fire